-Spotify subscribers can also use Spotify Connect to send their music to the CXN directly from the app, while Tidal subscribers can similarly benefit from Tidal Connect support.
-The Cambridge Connect app, available on iOS and Android, can also be used to control playback (as can the Roon platform) and is a gateway to popular streaming services (Qobuz, Amazon Music) as well as internet radio and more.
+Spotify subscribers can also use Spotify Connect to send their music to the CXN (V2) streamer directly from the app, while Tidal subscribers can similarly benefit from Tidal Connect support.
+The well-appointed StreamMagic app, available on iOS and Android, can also be used to control playback and is a gateway to popular streaming services (Qobuz, Amazon Music) as well as internet radio and more.
 As of 2022, Deezer support has also been added to its list of features and it is also Roon Ready.

 As always, we’d recommend a wired connection for the best sound quality.
-This streamer is capable of playing high-resolution files of up to 24-bit/192kHz, upsampled to 384kHz, through the USB type B input for your computer, optical and coaxial inputs.
+This streamer is capable of playing high-resolution files of up to 24-bit/192kHz, upsampled to 384kHz, through the USB type B input for your computer, along with optical and coaxial inputs.
 Also included are a pair of RCA and balanced XLR outputs, along with two digital outputs.

 The only other change to the CXN (V2) is a faster processor to handle the Chromecast functionality.
-Cambridge Audio claims the CXN will operate faster, and with the two streamers side by side, the newer one boots up faster and gets to our music notably quicker than the original.
+Cambridge Audio claims the CXN (V2) will operate faster, and with the two streamers side by side, the newer one boots up faster and gets to our music notably quicker than the original.

 If it ain’t broke, don’t fix it seems to have been Cambridge Audio’s motto here – and the build quality of the CXN (V2) seems exactly the same as the old CXN.

 It’s a premium quality that’s reflected in the buttons and the recently redesigned remote control – both of which are easy to use and responsive – while the volume dial retains that signature weighted resistance that gives a satisfying sensation when moving through menus.

 The 4.3in screen shows track, artist, album and sampling rate, with album artwork in full colour that's vibrant and clear.
 It never feels cluttered and each bit of metadata is spaced nicely.
-Having input labels printed upside down is also a thoughtful touch – meaning you can easily read them when you’re looking down on the streamer.
+Having input labels printed upside down on the rear panel is also a thoughtful touch – meaning you can easily read them when you’re looking down on the streamer.